GenericMappingTools/2021-unavco-course/geodesy/README.md

 ```
 <img src="demo3.jpg" width="40%">

 Then we prepare the deformation field vector data with GMT.
 GMT is a strong plotting tool as well as a powerful data processing code.
 Below we use ***gmt grdsample*** to downsample the east and north deformation field derived from a half-space source solution for the Ridgecrest earthquake sequence (see https://topex.ucsd.edu/SV_7.1/).
 We chose to downsample everything to an ***I***ncrement of ***0.1*** degree and then use ***gmt grd2xyz*** to output to text tables.
-Then we paste two tables together and output longitude, latitude, east, north, "0", "0", "0" to the a new table to be ploted with ***gmt velo***
+Then we paste two tables together and output longitude, latitude, east, north, "0", "0", "0" to the a new table to be plotted with ***gmt velo***
 ```
 gmt grdsample dE.grd -I0.1 -Gtmpe.grd
 gmt grdsample dN.grd -I0.1 -Gtmpn.grd